philfung/mrna-cancer-vaccine-workflow/README.md

     ```bash
     flutter run -d chrome
     ```
-4.  **Build for production:**
+4.  **Or, to build for production:**
     ```bash
-    flutter build web --release --base-href "/openvaxx/" --wasm
+    flutter build web --release --base-href "/openvaxx/" <--wasm>
     ```
-    the website will be available in the build/web folder
+    The website will be available in the build/web folder